 If so, we want to hear about it!
 And, we want you to share it with the University of Michigan community as part of the International Career Pathway's Lost in Translation: Stories of Global Experiences event.

-Storytellers will be asked to share their story with the selection committee for a pre-screening on October 28 or 30, 2013.
-Storytellers will be informed of their acceptance to share their story by November 1, 2013.
+Storytellers will be asked to share their story with the selection committee for a pre-screening on October 28, 2014.
+Storytellers will be informed of their acceptance to share their story by October 31, 2014.

 Stories should be no more than five minutes.

 See below for tips to consider before submitting your story.